YassinEldeeb/create-prisma-generator/dev.to/blogs/create-prisma-generator/content.md

 ![semantic-release-generated-changelog](https://raw.githubusercontent.com/YassinEldeeb/create-prisma-generator/main/dev.to/blogs/create-prisma-generator/assets/commit-change-log.png)

 WOW!
 I had a 0.01% chance that someone can read through all of that till the very end.
-I'm very proud of you, please mention or DM me on twitter to let me know you're one of the 0.01%
+I'm very proud of you, please mention or DM me on twitter and let me know you're one of the 0.01% of people.